Karavan-Trailers/.github/profile/README.md

 🌈 Contribution guidelines - how can the community get involved?

-IDK buy some trailer?
+IDK buy some trailers?

 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?

-Well we have notes on how things work of you work here.
+Well we have notes on how things work if you work here.

 🍿 Fun facts - what does your team eat for breakfast?